valtimo-platform/valtimo-documentation/release-notes/major10/10.6.0/valtimo-backend-libraries.md

 * **Reuse user var instead of retrieving it again**

-  In the document service when creating a case `var user` was not re-used instead `SecurityUtils.getCurrentUserLogin())` was used again.
-  Leading to having a possible different username when creating a case and when attaching documents.
+  In the document service when creating a case `var user` was not re-used instead `SecurityUtils.getCurrentUserLogin())` was used again leading to having a possible different username when creating a case or attaching documents.

 * **Bug2**